-12. Are smoothies allowed at breakfast and lunch?
+\13.
+Are smoothies allowed at breakfast, lunch, supper, and snack?

 Yes.
-Smoothies may be offered at any meal.
-It is not recommended to offer a smoothie at both breakfast and lunch on the same day.
+Smoothies may be offered at any meal, including snacks.
+It is not recommended to offer a smoothie at more than one meal per day, including snack.

-13. Does soy yogurt credit toward the meat/meat alternate in smoothies in breakfast and lunch?
+\14.
+Does soy yogurt credit toward the meat/meat alternate in smoothies?

 Yes.
 Both dairy and soy yogurt can credit toward the meat/meat alternate in smoothies at breakfast in the SBP and lunch in the NSLP.
-Only dairy yogurt can credit toward the meat/meat alternate in smoothies at breakfast and lunch for all other CNP.
+Only dairy yogurt can credit toward the meat/meat alternate in smoothies at any meal or snacks for CACFP and SFSP.